primaryobjects/strips/Readme.md

 Implementing a basic example of artificial intelligence planning using STRIPS and PDDL.

 This program runs a simple problem within a domain and identifies the optimal set of actions to achieve a goal.
-For example, stacking blocks in a certain way or Towers of Hanoi could both be encoded within the problem and domain to be solved by the AI.
+For example, stacking blocks, Towers of Hanoi, and even [Starcraft](https://github.com/primaryobjects/strips#starcraft) can be solved by the AI.

 Several examples from the [Blocks World](http://en.wikipedia.org/wiki/Blocks_world) domain are included in this project, in which the AI is able to successfully plan the series of steps to move and stack blocks on a series of tables.